henriksen-marcus/OpenGL-GameEngine/README.md

 # OpenGL Game Engine

 A small code engine for simulating a game world with actors, controllable pawns, custom meshes and materials as well as collision logic.<br>
 Made using OpenGL in C++, and Qt as the graphical user interface.
-This project was made as an exam
+This project was made as a folder exam for a 3D-progamming course.

 ## Preview
 <p align="center">